ABOUT

 While there is no “magic” GPA, keep in mind that grades are a valuable indicator of your ability to handle the rigor of a health professions school’s curriculum.
 Additionally, they provide strong evidence predicting your performance on admissions tests, e.g., MCAT, DAT, OAT, GRE, etc.

 What constitutes a competitive applicant can be highly variable and subject to national norms.
 Additionally, COVID-19 has impacted how student metrics are being evaluated.
-The most recent data are available via the application portals including AMCAS, AACOMAS, ADEA AADSAS.
-OptomCAS, VMCAS, etc. In general, for the 2020-21 and 2021-2022 application cycles, successful GPAs ranged from 3.5 to 3.7 across health professions areas.
+In general, for the 2023-24 application cycles, the mean GPA of medical school matriculants was 3.77 and the mean MCAT score was 511.7

-If your GPA is less than 3.3, you should certainly consider delaying your application to improve your academic preparation.
+If your GPA is less than 3.2, you might want to consider delaying your application to improve your academic preparation.
 We in HP Advising always recommend that you apply when your application is the strongest.

 What is the importance of GPA and other selection criteria in the overall successful application?

 While the successful applicant will have a rich overall application portfolio, the foundation of it all will be academic success–therefore, one must focus on GPA.
-However, a high GPA, by itself, will not lead to success as an applicant.
+However, a high GPA and strong admission test, by itself, will not lead to success as an applicant.
 Extracurricular experiences, health related experiences, research, community service, etc., all play important roles.
 But do not become involved in non-academic activities to the extent that they diminish your GPA.

 What application test scores (MCAT & DAT) should I have to be a competitive applicant for health professions school admission?

-You should have the highest score that you can possibly achieve!
-That being said, the average MCAT for successful Lafayette applicants between 2021 and 2018 was at the 87 percentile (512); for the average DAT was 21.2.
+You should have the highest score that you possibly can achieve!
+That being said, the average MCAT for successful medical school applicants in 2023 was 511.7 (83 percentile) and 21.2 for dental school applicants.

 For information regarding the national applicant and matriculant data, please review the following websites: Association of American Medical Colleges (AAMC) and American Dental Education Association (ADEA).